Sports in the United States: Volleyball

 Volleyball is played in the United States, especially at the college and university levels.
 Unlike most Olympic sports which are sponsored widely at the collegiate level for both sexes, the women's college volleyball teams are more common than men's college volleyball teams.
 In the 2011–12 school year, over 300 schools in NCAA Division I alone (the highest of three NCAA tiers) sponsored women's volleyball at the varsity level, while fewer than 100 schools in all three NCAA divisions combined sponsored varsity men's volleyball, with only 23 of them in Division I. Men's volleyball has grown at the non-scholarship NCAA Division III level in the 21st century, with a national championship established in 2012.
 As of the most recent 2022 season (2021–22 school year), 113 schools sponsor the sport at that level.
 At the same time, 26 D-I and 31 D-II members sponsored men's volleyball at the National Collegiate level, defined for the purposes of that sport as the combination of Divisions I and II.

-As of 2019, there are currently two leagues that branch across the United States.
-First of these is the National Volleyball Association (NVA).
-The NVA currently has 10 teams.
-The second league is the Volleyball League of America (VLA) and has 5 teams spread across the United States.

-The men's national team has won three gold medals at the Olympic Games, one FIVB World Championship, two FIVB Volleyball World Cup, and one FIVB World League.
-Meanwhile, the women's national team has won one gold medal at the Olympic Games, one FIVB World Championship and six editions of the FIVB World Grand Prix.

-Beach volleyball has increasingly become popular in the United States, in part due to media exposure during the Olympic Games.
-Association of Volleyball Professionals (AVP) is the biggest and longest-running professional beach volleyball tour in the United States.
+The National Volleyball Association is the professional men's volleyball league, while the Pro Volleyball Federation is the professional women's volleyball league.